tommasomoretti/nameless-analytics/README.md

 If ```enable_cross_domain_tracking``` option is disabled, the client-side tag will not set any listener.

-### Server Side
+### Server-side Client Tag
-When the server-side Tag Manager client tag receives the request, it checks if any cookies in there.
+When the Server-side Tag Manager Client Tag receives the request, it checks if any cookies in there.

 | Cookie name                | Example value                       | Default expiration | Description                                                                                     |
 |----------------------------|-------------------------------------|--------------------|-------------------------------------------------------------------------------------------------|